IT-Doood/Python/README.md

-# My goal here is learn as much as possible and transition into a job in cyber security from Networking
+# My goal here is learn as much as possible and transition from Networking into Cyber Security.